What is Rural Crime?

 Find out more about wildlife crime by going to the Cleveland Police website.

-What has the PCC done to help?
+What has the PCC done?

 - Carried out a Rural Crime Survey to find out about countryside concerns during the COVID-19 pandemic about crime, anti-social behaviour and policing.